Waterlilies for surface cover in the pond

 • Each size of waterlily will grow in a different depth of water so make sure you take this into account when choosing which variety you want.

-• Pond waterlilies are in 2 categories (growing in either 15cm or 23cm baskets) - those with <p>Suitable for shelf depth 23-44cm (approx 10-17”) below water surface</p> under the image (Medium)are less vigorous in spread and grow with less water over the basket than a <p>Suitable for shelf depth 14-22cm (approx 6-9”)</p> larger waterlily which could, eventually, reach a metre deep.
+• Pond waterlilies are in 2 categories - those with <p>Suitable for shelf depth 23-44cm (approx 10-17”) below water surface</p> under the image (Medium) are less vigorous in spread and grow with 35-60cm/14-24inches of water over the 15cm/6inch basket.
+Large water lilies showing <p>Suitable for shelf depth 14-22cm (approx 6-9”)</p> under the image can, eventually, reach a metre deep.

-Additional Feed -
+Additional Feed for additional growth:

 • Waterlilies will benefit from being fed twice a year.
 Once in early Spring and again mid-Summer.

-• Use one Feed balls for Aquatic plants for smaller waterlilies sent in 11cm square baskets each feed.
+• Use one Feed balls for Aquatic plants for smaller waterlilies sent in 11cm square baskets - 1 each feed.

 • You can also use these smaller feed balls in all your other flowering Pond Plants in 11cm baskets.